 Fellowship activities are informed by international research and experts in the field.

-Two Fellowship research teams have been formed to focus on university-wide enhancement in teaching and learning through strategic policy and practice-based research over the next two years.
+Two Fellowship research teams were formed to focus on university-wide enhancement in teaching and learning through strategic policy and practice-based research on two very different themes: